Satyam7166-tech/AiForAll/README.md

  - Our project AiForAll aimed at providing law support to all the people.
 But as we have trained this model just with labor law, our future enhancement will be focused on training this model with the whole of Indian constitutional law, where any law related queries can be answered.
  - We would also like to enhance the input feature where the users can input their queries in different languages to give a multilingual aspect to the model, or in the form of handsign video, a relevant audio regarding their problems.
 - Considering the handsign output format, an animation of hand gestures would be a feasible model to obtain an interactive and easier way of communication for the hearing impaired people.
+- We plan to expand our domain from labour laws and aim to fine-tune our LLM on every constitution of the world so that anyone, irrespective of their nationality, can be more aware of legal laws.
+-

 ## Acknowledgement